preclinical-imaging/pixi-inveon/doc/conversion_specifications.md

 # Specifications for Inveon to DICOM Conversion

+## Open Issues (Priority Order)
+### Larger Issues
+1. We have software to create PET and CT images.
+Siemens documentation indicates they produce NM images, but we do not know how to identify/distinguish NM from PET data.

+1. Need to translate float pixel values for PET images to 16 bit integers for DICOM.
+At the same time, need to populate Rescale Intercept, Rescale Slope, and Units in a coherent fashion.
+Units for PET image pixels are defined here: https://dicom.nema.org/medical/dicom/current/output/html/part03.html#sect_C.8.9.1.1.3.
+The example I am working with uses units of BQML Becquerels/milliliter (Bq/ml, UCUM, "Becquerels/milliliter").
+We also note from the sample I have that the Siemens software produces different slope values for images in the same series.
+I infer from this that their normalization is on a per slice basis or possibly on a few slices that are in the same position but offset by time.
+Could also be in the same time frame but offset by position.

+1. Image Orientation (Patient) (0020,0037) is defined as: *The direction cosines of the first row and the first column with respect to the patient. *.
+This should be mapped from subject_orientation.
+I do not know the mapping.

+1. Image Position (Patient) (0020,0032) is the X,Y,Z position of a plane.
+This should be synchronized across the CT and PET images and values should follow Siemens convention if possible.
+What I am doing now is not synchronized across the different scans and is not what Siemens is doing.

+1. Do we need to support Multi-Energy CT?

+1. No work has been done on gated studies.
+Do we need to support those?

+1. Inveon header has values for isotope and injected_compound.
+We are using isotope to create a coded entry in the Radionuclide Code Sequence.
+How should we use injected_compound?

+1. Do we want to add the Siemens private data for CT?
+It is described in their Conformance Statement.

+1. Do we want to add the Siemens private data for PET?
+It is described in their Conformance Statement.

+### Smaller Issues
+1. Decay Correction (0054,1102) can take on the values NONE, START, ADMIN.
+What is in the Inveon header that map to the correct values?

+1. Is decay_correction the right value to use for DICOM Decay Factor (0054,1321)?

+1. The mapping table from isotope to the code value in Radionuclide Code Sequence needs to be completed.

+1. Some code exists for Enhanced CT and Enhanced PET.
+That should be removed, and we should focus on traditional CT and PET images.

+1. Review the computed value for Image Index (0054,1330)

+1. Review how the values for Image Type (0008,0008) are determined.

+1. Current software accepts Patient/Subject Name, ID, DOB, Sex from command line.
+These values are available in the header, but is there a standard format so we can populate the DICOM header properly
+   - subject_date_of_birth
+   - subject_sex
+   - subject_identifier
+   - subject_genus
+   - subject_phenotype

+1. Patient Study Module.
+Nothing is included today.
+  - What is the format of subject_age so we can place this in the DICOM metadata?
+  - Do we want to map subject_length into the DICOM metadata (Patient's Size 0010,1020)
+  - Do we want to map subject_weight into the DICOM metadata (Patient's Weight 0010,1030)

 ## Common to All Modalities
 The modules below are common to CT and PET and are listed separately to avoid duplication.